sgandon/katacoda-scenarios/kubernetes/steps/pods.md

 ## Task

-You need to jump into the folder used for this workshop
+You need to jump into the folder used for this workshop:

 `cd talend/kubernetes/hello-world`{{execute}}

-display the pods manifest just to see how it looks
+Display the pods manifest just to see how it looks:

 `clear; cat pod.yaml`{{execute}}

-deploy the pod into kubernetes
+Deploy the pod into kubernetes and watch the second terminal to see how the pod is comming up:

-`kubectl create -f pod.yaml
+`kubectl create -f pod.yaml`{{execute}}
-`{{execute}}

-watch the pod comming up

-`kubectl get pods -w`{{execute}}

-get the pod status and description
+Get the pod status and description:

 `kubectl describe pods hello-cretes`{{execute}}

-get the logs of the container
+Get the logs of the container:

 `kubectl logs hello-cretes`{{execute}}

-run a command in the container very similar to a docker exec
+Attach to the `hello-cretes` container and run `sh` (very similar to a docker exec):

 `kubectl exec -it hello-cretes sh`{{execute}}

-kill the pod
+Exit from the container with the `exit` command and then kill the pod:

 `kubectl delete pod hello-cretes`{{execute}}